 - You’re a sexually active gay or bisexual man.
 Some sexually active gay and bisexual men may benefit from more frequent testing (every 3 to 6 months).

 - You’ve had sex with an HIV-positive partner.

 - You’ve had more than one partner since your last HIV test.

 - You’ve shared needles or works to inject drugs.

 - You’ve exchanged sex for drugs or money.

 - You have another sexually transmitted disease, hepatitis, or tuberculosis.

 - You’ve had sex with anyone who has done anything listed above or with someone whose sexual history you don’t know.

 Confidential or anonymous rapid testing is available.
 Call to check eligibility and make an appointment.
 HIV testing is also part of our routine STD screenings offered in our sexual health clinics.
-STD Clinic Walk-in HIV tests are welcome.
+STI Clinic

 Resources for Individuals Living with HIV